-Figure 5.4 shows the components of a DECdns server.
+Figure 5.4, "Components of a DECdns Server Node" shows the components of a DECdns server.
 Every server manages at least one clearinghouse containing directory replicas.
 A replica can contain object entries, soft links, and child pointers.
 The figure shows only one replica and one of each type of entry possible in a replica.
 Normally, a clearinghouse contains many replicas, and a replica contains many entries.